xcape-io/ArduinoProps/README.md

 ## 2. Escape room 2.0 prop with Arduino

-The *ArduinoProps library* allows to build *escape room 2.0 prop* easily with Arduino and particularly with Arduino Yun or Arduino Mega 2560 + Dragino Yun shield however it works with Ethernet and Wifi shields too.
+The *ArduinoProps library* allows to build *escape room 2.0 prop* easily with Arduino and particularly with Arduino Yún or Arduino Mega 2560 + Dragino Yún shield however it works with Ethernet and Wifi shields too.

 The *ArduinoProps library* relies on *<a href="https://github.com/knolleary/pubsubclient" target="_blank">Nick O'Leary PubSubClient</a>* library for MQTT.
 MQTT is a lightweight
 ![](help/install-shot.png)